 No matter how long you’ve been chatting, remember that they’re still strangers; you don’t really know them at all.

-Please take time to read our E-Safety Policy
+Please take time to read our Online Safety Policy

 Some of you may have your own web page set up that lets you chat with friends or communicate with other users who share your interests.
 These ‘social networks’ also let you create your own blog, upload photos and videos for others to see, and add people to an online friends list.